openlegend/core-rules/core/SRD.md

 all subsequent attempts by you to inflict the bane for the next 24 hours.

+## Deafened

+**Duration:** Resist ends (Fail x 3 = 1 minute)
+\
+**Power Level:** 2
+\
+**Attack Attributes:** Agility, Energy, Entropy
+\
+**Attack:**

+-   Agility vs. Guard
+-   Energy vs. Guard
+-   Entropy vs. Toughness

+**Description:** You deafen your foe with a clap of thunder, a deafening clap of hands to their ears, or a dark energy that disables their hearing. \newline

+**Effect:** The target cannot hear as long as the effect persists.
+The target automatically fails any Perception rolls based solely on hearing.
+Perception rolls based partially on hearing that can be supplementd by another sense suffer disadvantage 3.

 ## Death

 **Duration:** Resist ends (special) (Fail x 3 = Permanent)